 Tip 1 – Use relevant, high-quality images and video for

 When you post content on your website, social media, blog posts and other marketing platforms, make sure it’s closely connected to your business.
 When Keeping things relevant to your target audience will hold their interest for longer.
 You want to make sure it has a clear message to what you’re trying to put across.
 Remember, people don’t hang about for long online, so use your time wisely.
-Trying to over complicate things will only confuse.
+Trying to overcomplicate things will only add confusion.
 Keeping the content to a high standard will only reinforce your professionalism.
 Subpar photos and video will create distrust.
 Therefore, always make sure it looks good and stays on brand.

 Tip 2 – Post Engaging Content Regularly

 In addition to using high-quality material, you must also post regularly.
 As the old saying goes “out of sight, out of mind”.
 Steady posts will help you stay engaged with your followers.
 Furthermore, it also helps with SEO as search engines love to see activity on your social sites.
 Similarly, participating in the comments will establish or maintain relationships.
 It’s good practice to answer any queries that might arise in the comment section.
 It shows accountability.
 Of course, staying polite and friendly at all times should go without saying.

 Tip 3 – Optimise your content for size and speed

 This tip is particularly essential when it comes to proper SEO for your website.
 Files with significant size will harm website loading times.
 This problem is especially tricky when using video.
 Not only is bad for user experience, but it’s a big no-no when it comes to how you rank on Google.
 Finding the right ratio between file size and image quality can be difficult.
 You will more than likely need to play around with settings till you find a happy medium between the two.

 Editing programs such as Adobe Photoshop and Premiere Pro have options that will get the job done.